-The only Senate groups at the 2013 election that were endorsed by more than one registered political party were the joint Liberal Party and National Party Senate groups in New South Wales and Victoria.
-The New South Wales and Victorian joint Senate groups lodged agreements with the AEC on the 23 and 29 August 2013 respectively, in accordance with s.299(5).
-The effect of the lodged agreements was that election funding was paid according to agreed percentage shares between the State branches for the Senate elections held on

-7 September 2013 in New South Wales and Victoria.
-Table 1 below lists the details of the agreed percentage shares.
+The Liberal Party and National Party had joint Senate groups in Victoria and New South Wales.
+In accordance with s 299(5), the Victorian and New South Wales joint Senate groups lodged agreements with the AEC on the 3rd and 6th of June 2016 respectively.
+The effect of the lodged agreements was that election funding was paid according to agreed percentage shares between the state branches for the Senate elections held on 2 July 2016 in New South Wales and Victoria.
+Table 1 lists the details of the agreed percentage shares.